 The rotary encoder is used to change numerical values or select items.
-The function of the encoder in every device state is symbolized on the LCD immediately above the encoder knob.
+The function of the encoder is symbolized in every device state on the LCD immediately above the encoder knob.
 In most situations, the encoder uses an enhanced speed control.
 This enables you to set precisely any desired value or rapidly make large changes, since the value steps are proportional to the rotational speed of the encoder.
 You can change the corresponding value in small steps when you rotate the encoder slowly or make large changes when you spin the encoder knob rapidly.
+To set large numbers, the encoder speed can be further increased by pressing the direction key "left".
+If this feature is available, the left arrow is shown above the keys.
 In some situations, the encoder's push button is used to confirm the selected value or to switch the encoder function.
-In such cases, the symbol "I" is shown on the LCD above the encoder knob.
+In such cases, the symbol "@" is shown on the LCD above the encoder knob.